Time and funding the biggest challenge for researchers, LinkedIn favorite social media for scientific resources

 Another issue for researchers is the source credibility when it comes to finding and/or expanding their scientific knowledge.
 Finding credible sources for scientific information is essential because using unreliable sources will hurt the credibility and make the scientific arguments weaker.

-Whether your source is a research literature database, a science magazine, a companies' website, or a science forum, the ability to identify credibility requires an understanding of the depth, objectivity, authority, and purpose of the source and the information.
+Whether your source is a research literature database, a science magazine, a company's website, or a science forum, the ability to identify credibility requires an understanding of the depth, objectivity, authority, and purpose of the source and the information.

-So, how to begin?
 There are many tips on how to choose your source of information.
 Here are some simple yet fundamental questions to ask yourself:

 • Who is the author?
 And does he have a degree in the field?